 The holiday season generally comes with friends, family, food, potlucks, parties and sugar.
-Parties can occur weekly and even coworkers festively display candy bowls with treats readily available.
 There’s nothing wrong with indulging once in a while, but the holidays make it easy to over-consume every day throughout the months of November and December.
-Keeping our minds on our overall wellbeing with a few simple tips can help keep us from regretting the previous day or make us feel like we need to compensate the sugar intake with salad for the rest of the year.
+Keeping our minds on our overall wellbeing with a few simple tips can help keep us from regretting the previous day or make us feel like we need to compensate for the rest of the year.

 Keep a balanced plate.